 A study conducted in June 2021 predicted that the Dutch online food delivery service Takeaway.com would have the highest increase in CAGR in 2019-2021, followed by the American DoorDash with a CAGR of 119 percent, and the German Delivery Hero (third place) with an increase of 115 percent.

 The advent of enterprise marketplaces has given way to new business forms and increased efficiency in some sectors.
-Basically, SaaS ecommerce platforms such as Amazon and Salesforce are the destination for B2B companies looking to find suppliers.
+SaaS e-commerce platforms such as Amazon and Salesforce are the destination for B2B companies looking to find suppliers.
 These marketplaces help sellers improve their productivity, execute their supply chain, and increase their margins.
 They also help suppliers cut their costs and reach new customers without the long-term financial risks that come with traditional B2B relationships.

 The business benefits of an enterprise marketplace depend on the type of marketplace you decide to create.
 Though some co-occurring functions overlap, real differences exemplify how each of the marketplaces can be successful.

 A multi-vendor marketplace is a marketplace that provides customers with access to a variety of different brands or products.
 It’s a complex network that takes you through the different buying cycle stages.
 The sellers on the site typically offer a wide range of products, usually with the intent to earn a profit, and buyers browse for products or services to buy.
 Multi-vendor marketplaces can be useful services for both startup business owners and businesses with many different products.

 - New revenue streams.
 The multi-vendor marketplace is a boon for entrepreneurs.
 It reveals how vendors can improve sales through a market where a product is relevant to multiple buyer personas.
-Such ecommerce solutions for enterprise combine multiple products, services, and vendors all under one easy-to-use interface.
-The estimated size of the multi-vendor marketplace is predicted to rise up to $60.14 billion by 2023.
+Such e-commerce solutions for enterprises combine multiple products, services, and vendors all under one easy-to-use interface.
+The estimated size of the multi-vendor marketplace is predicted to rise to $60.14 billion by 2023.

 - Connection with end customers.
 An open, multi-vendor marketplace is one surprising way to help draw more vendors to a marketplace.
 Collaboration is crucial for providing the technologies that both customers and vendors need.